-I am a third year graduate student at Princeton University pursuing a Ph.D. in Neuroscience, with a particular interest in quantitative and computational approaches to neuroscience.
+I am a fourth year graduate student at Princeton University pursuing a Ph.D. in Neuroscience, with a particular interest in quantitative and computational approaches to neuroscience.
 I am also pursuing a supplemental graduate Certificate in Statistics and Machine Learning (CSML).

 I am jointly advised by Jonathan Pillow and Ilana Witten.
 Broadly speaking, I am interested in using statistical modeling and machine learning to quantify animal behaviors and their underlying neural dynamics.
-My current work includes using latent variable models to identify the discrete structures underlying cognitive processes ranging from decision-making to exploration and social interaction in mice.
+My current work involves using latent variable models to identify the discrete structures underlying complex cognitive processes ranging from decision-making to exploration and social interaction in mice.

 I earned my B.S. in Physics from George Mason University in December 2017.
 While there, I worked as a research assistant in the Vora Lab, studying the optoelectronic properties of a range of 2D- and nano-materials.
 During the summer of 2017, I participated in an NSF REU (Research Experience for Undergraduates) at UCLA, where I spent 10 weeks working in the W.M Keck Center for Neurophysics.